Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Applicants not eligible for automatic admission.
 To be considered for freshman admission, applicants who are not eligible for consideration under the provisions of section 51.803 of the Texas Education Code must normally have graduated from or be on track to graduate from high school and have met the high school preparation requirements.

-Holistic review for applicants who are not eligible for automatic admission is used to identify students who will be offered admission and to make decisions about their majors.
-As a state-assisted institution, the University reserves 90% of its spaces for Texas residents per Texas law; 10% of the spaces are reserved for out-of-state and international students.
+As a state-assisted institution, the University reserves 90 percent of its spaces for Texas residents per Texas law; 10 percent of the spaces are reserved for out-of-state and international students.